Restoring the pawpaw (Asimina triloba) to the Northern Illinois, one planting day at a time.

 - Al RoloffDirectorRetired Natural Resources Manager for the DeKalb County Forest Preserve District, where he helped plant and maintain many of the county's native prairies, wetlands, and woodlands over decades of restoration work.

-Saturday, May 2 at NIU North 40.
+Saturday, June 13 in Kingston, IL.
 Come spend the morning with us.

 3 sources